 Insects represent about 90 percent of all life forms on earth.
 More than one million insect species have been identified throughout the world, and some entomologists (scientists that study insects) estimate there may be as many as 10 million species.National Park Service, US Dept of Interior

 These free resources are great way to get kids learning about insects in an interactive way.
-Free downloadable PDF printables are available at the bottom of this post.
+Directions for how to access these free downloadable PDF printables can be found at the bottom of this post.

 For the most bug spotting, do these during the spring season or summer.
 Perfect for at home science centers if you are looking to do some fun summer learning activities.

 Of course, you can do these during the colder months, you just may have to look a little harder to find insects outside.
-This book by Linda Glaser is an excellent companion when learning about insects in the winter.
+Not a Buzz to Found: Insects in the Winter, by Linda Glaser is an excellent book to read when learning about insects during the cold months.

 Insect Math Activities

 Get ready to practice math with your bug enthusiast with these insect math activities.
 These bug themed activities encourage counting, graphing, and basic sorting skills.
 Easy to adapt for little learners or older children.